Teacher Guide

 Lessons 4-7: Paired Exercises

-Recommendation: Have students complete both exercises in each pair.
-The drill builds the pattern; the practice reinforces it in context.
-Students who struggle with accuracy should repeat the technique drill until they can type it comfortably -- drills have a Shuffle button for extra practice with fresh patterns.
+Ideally, students complete both exercises in the pair.
+The drill introduces new keys and builds familiarity and the practice reinforces it in context.
+Students who struggle with the drill can repeat it until they can type it comfortably.
+The drill Shuffle option can be used to rearrange the drill patterns for a fresh exercise, as often as desired.

-For shorter sessions: You can assign only the "a" (Technique Training) exercises for homework, then do the "b" (Practice) exercises together in class.
+For shorter class sessions, you could assign only the "b" or "a" exercises for homework and do the other exercises together in class.

 Accuracy before speed

-Drills are designed to be typed slowly and accurately, not fast.
-The goal is to practice the correct finger movement each time.
-Encourage students to focus on accuracy first and let speed develop over time.
+The drills are designed to be typed slowly and accurately.
+The goal is to practice the correct finger movement and students may feel pressured to rush through a long exercise.
+Encourage them to focus on accuracy and assure them that speed will develop with practice.

-The isolated drill builds the finger movement; the story exercise reinforces it in real writing.
-Stories also give students a reason to keep typing and provide a break from pure repetition.
+The isolated drill builds the finger movement and the story exercise reinforces it in real writing.
+Stories also motivate students to keep typing, review previously learned keys and provide a break from pure drill repetition.

-Every student who opens the same exercise sees the same text.
-This means you can project an exercise, discuss specific words or patterns, and know exactly what every student is typing.
-When students need to repeat a drill, Shuffle gives them fresh, random patterns so they're practicing the movement, not memorizing the sequence.
+This means every student on a lesson sees the same text and you can project an exercise, discuss specific words or patterns, and know what students are typing.
+When students need to repeat a drill, Shuffle gives them fresh, random patterns so they're practicing the movement and not memorizing the sequence.

 Pacing for 45-Minute Classes

-Faster groups can compress sessions 1-2 into one and sessions 7-8 into one, bringing the total to ~12 sessions.
+Faster groups can compress sessions 1-2 into one and sessions 7-8 into one, bringing the total to about 12 sessions.
 If your class needs more time, Lesson 3 (bottom row) and Lesson 7 (symbols) are the longest, so consider adding a session after session 6 or splitting session 14.

 Shorter Course Option

-If class time is limited, cover Lessons 1-4 in class (all letters and capitals -- the foundation of touch typing).
-Lesson 4 also serves as a review of all letter keys, so students who meet the Lesson 4 accuracy benchmark (95%+ with capitals) have a solid foundation.
-They can complete Lessons 5-7 (punctuation, numbers, symbols) independently at home using the same technique.
+If class time is limited, cover Lessons 1-4 in class (all letters and capitals).
+Lesson 4 also serves as a review of all letter keys, so students who complete it have a solid foundation.
+They can complete Lessons 5-7 (punctuation, numbers, symbols) independently at home.

 Expected Benchmarks

 Speed varies widely by age, prior experience, and lesson complexity.
 Expect it to drop when new keys are introduced.
 This is normal.
-Continued practice with correct technique helps speed recover and grow over time.
+Continued practice with correct technique helps speed recover over time.

 Assessment

-We recommend grading on completion and improvement rather than absolute speed.
-Students start at very different levels, and improvement matters more than where they start.
+For grading, we suggest focusing on completion and improvement rather than absolute speed.
+Students start at very different levels based on prior experience, motor skills, and other factors.

-• Completion: Did the student finish all exercises in the lesson?
-(This is the baseline expectation.)
+- Completion: Did the student finish all exercises in the lesson?

-• Accuracy: Is the student consistently at 95%+?
+- Accuracy: Is the student consistently at 95%+?
 If accuracy drops below 95%, have them repeat the technique drill for that section before moving on.
-The drills are designed to be repeated as needed to build mastery.
+The drills are designed to be repeated as needed to build muscle memory.

-Avoid grading on speed alone -- it penalizes students who are learning proper technique for the first time and rewards those who already had some typing ability.
+Grading on speed alone can penalize students who are learning to type for the first time and reward those who already had some typing ability.

 Classroom Tips

-• Accuracy over speed: Emphasize correct finger placement.
-If a student's accuracy drops below 95%, have them repeat the technique drill until they can type it accurately.
+- Emphasize accuracy over speed.
+If a student's accuracy drops below 95%, have them repeat the technique drill until they can type it comfortably.
 The drills are designed for this.

-• Eyes on screen: Encourage students to keep their eyes on the screen rather than the keyboard.
+- Encourage students to keep their eyes on the screen rather than the keyboard.
 Each lesson page has a Show Keyboard button (bottom of the screen) that slides up a color-coded keyboard diagram highlighting the keys for the current exercise and which finger types them.
 The panel can be resized by dragging its top edge.
-Recommend it for beginners; more confident students can hide it to build independence.
+Beginners can keep it open; more confident students can hide it.

-• Fast finishers: Point them to Practice Mode for additional challenge while others catch up.
+- Fast finishers can use Practice Mode for additional challenge while others catch up.

-• Hunt-and-peck typists: Acknowledge that correct technique will feel slower at first.
+- Hunt-and-peck typists may feel slower at first with correct technique.
 This is expected.
 They're relearning a skill from scratch.

-• Mixed-ability classes: The lessons are designed for self-paced learning.
-Faster students can repeat exercises for higher accuracy or move ahead to the next lesson while others catch up.
+- The lessons are designed for self-paced learning, which helps in mixed-ability classes.
+Faster students can repeat exercises for higher accuracy or move ahead while others catch up.

 Suggested Session Structure